 The Ram was bigger and stronger than the Holland Boat.
 Based somewhat on the torpedo of English engineer Robert Whitehood, just bigger, it was 30 feet in length and just under 6 foot in height.
 Three crew could fit inside, an operator, an engineer and a gunner.
 Unlike previous designs, the Ram was somewhat innovative in that it was not designed to simply add ballast until it sank, but instead to use its horizontal planes and positive ballast to force itself underwater when it had forward momentum.

 In order to be useful as a military craft it had to have some manner of armament of course.
-The Ram’s was a nine-inch pneumatic gun, which was mounted on the Ram’s centre line, firing forward.
+The Ram’s was a nine-inch pneumatic gun, which was mounted on the the vessels centre line, firing forward.
 The gun fired dynamite filled steel projectiles with the aid of air pressure.
 It was hardly the kind of thing we popularly associate with submarines, but at the time it was a weapon that could easily account for wooden ships.

 Which brings us to what exactly the Fenians were going to do with a working military submarine.
 The answer to that question is not easily found.
 Entities like the Fenians, especially when they were in a bad state financially, are often prone to grab at whatever straw they can, in this case the kind of wonder weapon the submarine symbolised.
 I’m sure Fenian leaders enjoyed wild thoughts of terrorising British shipping and the Royal Navy with their trump card, perhaps not realising that even the most well-built submarine in the 19th century was prone to breakdown, sinking and general haplessness, even if they managed to sink an enemy ship (for example, it is theorised that the Hunley’s crew may have been knocked unconscious by the detonation of their torpedo, set off too close to the submarine).